UniversalDependencies/UD_French-GSD/README.md

 Sentences are shuffled and there is no way to know what is the genre of a given sentence.

-Probably due to some bug in a conversion program, version 1.2 contained many truncated sentences (date missing for instance).
-Almost every truncated sentence was sentence from Wikidepia, so it is possible to recover the original text.
-Most of the truncated sentences were completedin version 1.3.
-Some sentences are completed later or even still truncated.
+Probably due to some bug in a conversion program, version 1.2 contains many truncated sentences (date missing for instance).
+Almost every truncated sentence is from Wikidepia, so it was possible to recover the original text.
+Most of the truncated sentences were completed in version 1.3.
+Some sentences were completed later.
+There is probably still some truncated sentences.

 # Acknowledgments